LucioFex/BirDayBer/README.md

 ## How to run:

+- Install all dependencies / libraries with `Pip`, or install them with `PipEnv` and the `requirements.txt` file.
-- You just have to execute the `BirDayBer.py` file.
+- Then, you just have to execute the `BirDayBer.py` file.

 ## Contributions